 Callaway Epic driver shaft options

 The standard stock options in the Epic models come in the form of two Project X shafts – the HZRDUS Smoke iM10, and Cypher 40, as well as the Mitsubishi MMT.
-Callaway also offer a wide range of aftermarket shafts, some at no upcharge but we’ll focus on the above three as these are the ones you’re most likely to be able to physically try in your local pro shop.
+Callaway also offers a wide range of aftermarket shafts, some at no upcharge but we’ll focus on the above three as these are the ones you’re most likely to be able to physically try in your local pro shop.